 Garrett, Ruby Dwight (1882-1968), Papers, c.
 1910-1968, (C2558)

-Papers and photographs of a Kansas City, MO, lawyer with concentration on World War I and postwar veterans activities.
+The Dwight Ruby Garrett collection contains papers and photographs of Garrett, a Kansas City, MO, lawyer.
 Garrett commanded the 117th Field Signal Battalion, 42nd (Rainbow) Division, U.S. Army, American Expeditionary Force.
-Clipping scrapbook is on microfilm.
+The collection concentrates on his World War I and postwar veterans activities.
+The clipping scrapbook is on microfilm.

 Gresham, Howard, Letter, 1919, (R1111)

 This is a letter dated 29 May 1919 from Howard Gresham, a wagoner in the Army of Occupation at Neuwied in Germany to Clara Carns at Jasper in Jasper County, Missouri.
 The letter discusses life in the Army and mutual friends and relatives.

 These are letters of a native of California, Moniteau County, Missouri, and member of Co.
 L, 18th Infantry, 1st Infantry Division, during World War I. The letters include brief comments on the war in France, 1917-1918, and service with the army of occupation in Germany, 1919.
 There is also a letter from Hall's father with news from home.